sinclairzx81/smoke/readme.md

 <a name="Overview"></a>
 ## Overview

-Smoke is an experimental peer to peer networking framework that allows Web Browsers to run as Web Server hosts over WebRTC.
-This library provides APIs to host both Web Socket and HTTP like web applications in a pure browser context and provides familiar APIs to consume services on remote peers as one would consume Web Servers over HTTP.
+Smoke is an experimental peer to peer networking framework that allows Web Browsers to run as lightweight Web Servers that operate over WebRTC.
+It offers a set of APIs to run both HTTP and Web Socket server like functionality in the browser as well as a set of Web like APIs to consume content hosted in remote browsers.

-Communication between browsers operates entirely peer to peer over WebRTC with each network Node able to support a upwards of 256 concurrent connections each.
-New Web Server nodes may be deployed on page load, with potential to scale server infrastructure proportional to the number of users.
+Communication between browsers operates entirely peer to peer with each network Node able to support hundreds of concurrent connections.
+New server nodes may be deployed when users load web pages, with some potential to scale node infrastructure proportional to the number of users loading pages.

-In addition, this library provides two storage mechanisms for persisting object and file data by leveraging IndexedDB.
-This allows for nodes to host file and data in much the same way as one would with a traditional file and api server.
+Additionally, this library provides two storage mechanisms for persisting object and file data by leveraging IndexedDB.
+Nodes can host file and data in much the same way as one would with a traditional file or api server, with IndexedDB offering gigabytes of storage at each node.

 This framework was written primarily as a tool to prototype various peer to peer networking architectures.
-It allows for the rapid creation of fairly sophisticated peer to peer network systems in just a few lines of code and aims to be a baseline for exploring DHT (Chord, Kademlia), IPFS and other distributed technologies using browsers and electron applications to function as peer network hosts.
+It aims to offer a baseline for exploring various decentralized and distributed technologies using the network and storage capabilites available in modern browsers.

-This framework is offered as is to anyone who finds it of any use.
+This framework is offered as is to anyone who finds it of use.
 Built with and tested with Chrome 72, Firefox 65 and Electron 4.0.4.

 Released under MIT